rchopinw/CSCI1430_final_project/README.md

 1. Make sure that your PC has a camera.
 2. Running script "run_detection.py".
 You might also want to learn more about the options we provide via "python run_detection.py --help".

-Other notes:
-To download data from GCP bucket, gsutil is needed.